13 Important Ecommerce Trends of 2025

 It can be difficult to manage multiple channels, but thankfully, technology is keeping up.
 Many ecommerce platforms have developed tools to sync your inventory across popular channels and allow orders to be processed from one location.
 After all, if your customer is shopping for your product on multiple channels, your product should be there when they’re ready to buy.

-Ecommerce sales from voice assistants are predicted to top $19.4 billion by 2023.
+The global voice-based payments market is projected to grow to $14.37 billion by 2030.
 As voice search continues to rise and more homes adopt smart assistants, adapting for voice-based searches and queries will continue to become more essential for ecommerce companies.

 This means optimizing your website, content, and product information for text searches and for related voice queries as well as voice-based shopping experiences.
 If someone uses voice search and asks their smart home assistant or phone which brand has the best product in your industry, don’t you want that robotic voice to answer with your brand name?

-Despite some backlash, influencer marketing is an important ecommerce trend and will only continue to grow in 2022.
-It’s also not just for brands who can afford celebrities anymore.
+Despite some backlash, influencer marketing is still an important ecommerce trend and is one that continues in 2025.
+It’s also not just for brands that can afford celebrities.
 There are plenty of industry-specific influencers and micro-influencers that can help your ecommerce business reach more potential customers and grow.

 The key is to find influencers in your niche who are a good fit and to build a mutually beneficial relationship with them to responsibly and authentically recommend your products to their followers.
 This is one of the ways to grow your ecommerce business and reach a new audience of potential customers.

-Augmented Reality (AR) isn’t just for gaming; it’s also evolving into a useful tool for ecommerce and other businesses.
+Augmented Reality (AR) isn’t just for gaming; it’s also continuing to evolve into a useful tool for ecommerce and other businesses.
 There are several ways to integrate AR into your ecommerce website.
 The most popular options are product builders, product visualizers, 3D mapping, and more.

 These tools and features make it as easy as possible for a customer to experience a product and try it out before they buy.
 Not only does this elevate online buying experiences, but it can also increase your conversion rate and move more customers to purchase.

 The way customers shop and the technology they use to do it are always evolving.
-It’s imperative for ecommerce companies to keep up in order to meet customer expectations.
-If any of these important ecommerce trends of 2022 are missing from your current strategy, it could be worthwhile to add them and test out what works best for your brand.
+It’s imperative for ecommerce companies to keep up to meet customer expectations.
+If any of these important ecommerce trends of 2025 are missing from your current strategy, it could be worthwhile to add them and test out what works best for your brand.

 View Comments